 A master plan for Masterson Station Park was completed in May 2002 and work continues to take place in this park.

-Masterson Station Park offers two shelters which may be rented by families and organized groups seven days a week.
+Masterson Station Park offers three shelters which may be rented by families and organized groups seven days a week.
 Both shelters are complete with barbeque grills and picnic tables.
 No indoor restroom facilities are available.
 Shelter #1 is located adjacent to the dog park.
 Shelter #2 is at the back of the park and includes a water fountain.
 Shelter #3 is located next to the new playground.
 All rentals require a written permit.
 Shelters #1, #2 and #3 rent for $50 per day.
 Shelter #4 rents for $75 per day.
 Additional picnic tables and grills are located throughout the park in the summer months.
 Reserve a shelter online.

 Lion’s Club Pavilion

 The Lion’s Club Pavilion has a main room of approximately 7,000 square feet and will accommodate approximately 250 people (seated).
 Outside of the pavilion is a 4,000 square foot covered area with a stage.
 This building also has multi-fixture restrooms.
 The Lions Club Pavilion is an ideal local for large meetings and organization gatherings, dinners and banquets.
 For rental information, contact Parks & Recreation at (859) 288-2972.

 Masterson Station Park Equestrian Program